Jack's

-Jack's Family Restaurants, LP (doing business as Jack's) is an American fast food restaurant chain, headquartered and based in Birmingham, Alabama.
+Jack's Family Restaurants is an American fast food restaurant chain, headquartered and based in Birmingham, Alabama.
 Restaurants feature sit-down dining, drive-thrus and takeout service.
 The menu features primarily burgers, fried chicken, breakfast and various other fast food items including french fries and soft drinks.

 As of November 2025, there were 280 Jack's restaurants in operation; all corporate owned.
 The company opens new locations at a rate of 20 per year.